op2-platforms/op2cad/README.md

 &nbsp;

 After many year trying to manage CAD contents the traditionnal way (local machine/network) with some cloud integrations; I finally decided to move all my CAD contents to a Git platform.
-This way we can benefit from the powerfull Git features for text files management, we get the hability to experiment without fear of disturbing anyone; everything is on the C: drive, we get more hardware performance and much more collaborative/development potential than what we could all have inside our individual companies.
+This way we can benefit from the powerfull Git features for version control and files backup, we get the ability to experiment without fear of disturbing anyone; everything is on the C: drive, we get more hardware performance and we get much more collaborative/development potential than what we could all have inside our individual companies.

 &nbsp;